andrew/ultimate-awesome/README.md

 - [awesome-particle-physics-for-non-physicists](https://github.com/SwapneelM/awesome-particle-physics-for-non-physicists) - A curated list of introductory resources to Particle Physics (Quantum Field Theory, QED, QCD, Standard Model, Colliders) for people without a formal background in Physics.
 - [awesome-backend-architecture](https://github.com/TFdream/awesome-backend-architecture) - 后端开发常用技术框架、数据库、开源中间件、微服务、系统架构集合。.
 - [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
+- [awesome-azure-sql](https://github.com/Azure-Samples/awesome-azure-sql) - An awesome list of Azure SQL samples for Developers of any Language and Platform.
 - [awesome-by-example](https://github.com/b0o/awesome-by-example) - 😎 A curated list of example-based learning resources.
 - [Awesome-Generative-Image-Composition](https://github.com/bcmi/Awesome-Generative-Image-Composition) - A curated list of papers, code, and resources pertaining to generative image composition or object insertion. .
 - [awesome-browser-security](https://github.com/cezary-sec/awesome-browser-security) - A curated list of awesome browser security learning material. .